 - Busy periods during the year and important deadlines

 - The person responsible for the action

-For example, at Plezi, we identified that our website was one of the main drivers to meet one of our objectives for the year, “to increase our generation of leads”.
+For example, at Plezi, we identified that our website was one of the main drivers to meet one of our business, “to increase our generation of leads”.